 |Send email to Bruce Eckel|

-Bruce Eckel's company provides public and private training and consulting in programming languages and software system design.
-He has published over 150 articles and several books.
-Full information and downloadable books can be found at www.BruceEckel.com.
+Bruce Eckel provides public and private training and consulting in programming languages and software system design.
+He has published over 150 articles and seven books.
+Details can be found at www.BruceEckel.com.

 His book Thinking in C++ was given the Software Development Jolt Award for best book published in 1995.
 Thinking in Java also received the Jolt Award, for best book published in 2002, as well as the Java World Reader's Choice Award and Java World Editor's Choice Award for best book, the Java Developer's Journal Editor's Choice Award for books, and the Software Development Productivity Award in 1999.
 Bruce has been called one of "the industry's leading lights" (Windows Tech Journal, September 1996).